Double-coset zeta functions for groups acting on trees: The reciprocal of

 \section{The reciprocal of $\caZ_{\Gamma,u\to u}(s)$}

 In view of Section~\ref{sus:eul-1}, we present some formulae involving the reciprocal of the function $\caZ_{\Gamma,u\to u}(s)$, for $u\in \Gamma$, introduced in Definition~\ref{defn:Zu}.
-Recall that this function is a generalisation to weighted graphs of $\zeta_{G,G_{t}, G_{t}}(s)$, where $(G,T)$ is a weakly locally $\infty$-transitive group action on a locally finite tree and $t\in T$ (cf.~Remark~\ref{rem:zetaZ}).
+Recall that this function is a generalisation of $\zeta_{G,G_{t}, G_{t}}(s)$, where $(G,T)$ is a weakly locally $\infty$-transitive group action on a locally finite tree and $t\in T$ (cf.~Remark~\ref{rem:zetaZ}).

 \begin{defn} Let $\Gamma$ be a non-empty graph with an edge weight $\omega\colon E\Gamma\to \Z_{\geq 1}$.
-Consider $\caE(s)$, for $s\in \C$, and $\{e_u\}_{u\in \Gamma}$ as in Definition~\ref{defn:Es}.
+Consider $\caE(s)$, for $s\in \C$, and $(e_u)_{u\in \Gamma}$ as in Definition~\ref{defn:Es}.
 For all $c\in V\Gamma$ and $a\in E\Gamma$, define

 where $\caU_{c,c}(s)=\sum_{a\in o^{-1}(c)}\omega(a)^{-s}e_c^te_a$ and $\caU_{a,a}(s)=(e_a+e_{\bar{a}})^t\cdot(e_a+e_{\bar{a}})\caE(s)$ (cf.~Theorem~\ref{thm:meroWLIT}). \end{defn}

 \begin{notat} If necessary, we write $\caG_\bullet^\Gamma(s)$, $\caE^\Gamma(s)$, $\caU_{\bullet,\bullet}^\Gamma(s)$, $e^\Gamma_\bullet$ and $I^\Gamma$ instead of $\caG_\bullet(s)$, $\caE(s)$, $\caU_{\bullet,\bullet}(s)$, $e_\bullet$ and the identity matrix in~$\Mat_{|E\Gamma|}(\C)$, respectively. \end{notat}